ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 - _build.config.workspace-dev-server-port.spec.js_ - Would test `greenwood build` with a config that had a custom `workspace` and `devServer.port` set.

 ### Notes
-Here are some thigns to keep in mind while writing your tests, due to the asynchronous nature of Greenwwood:
+Here are some things to keep in mind while writing your tests, due to the asynchronous nature of Greenwood:
 - Make sure to wrap all calls to `TestBed` with `async`
 - All usages of `JSDOM` should be wrapped in `async`
 - Avoid arrow functions in mocha tests (e.g. `() => `) as this [can cause unexpected behaviors.](https://mochajs.org/#arrow-functions).
 Just use `function` instead.

-## Suppplemental Information
+## Supplemental Information

 Some additional information and context to help assist with developing for and contributing to Greenwood.